adamhindTESP/Guardian-Seed/Readme.md

 ### What It *Is*
 - A minimal task-level safety primitive
 - A fully auditable ethical veto gate (≈5-second human review)
-- A deployable safety layer for autonomous systems and robots
+- A deployable software veto layer for autonomous systems and robots at the task / action-proposal level
 - A conservative backstop when upstream planners fail

 ### What It *Is Not*